MMaslowski12/Draughts/README.md

 You should be able to see:
-- A transformed picture(1) of an arbitrary input(input nr 21 by default)
+- A transformed picture(1) of an arbitrary input(input 21 by default)
 - A program's estimates regarding the number portrayed on it(2).
-Estimates are provided in the form of an array, where 1st number of an array corresponds to code's predictions about whether there is a 0 portrayed in a picture, the 2nd number - whether 1 is portrayed etc. You can see that for the picture nr 21 program believes the most probable choice is a digit 6(6.09), and rates the probability of it being 0 as 0.02
+Estimates are provided in the form of an array, where 1st number of an array corresponds to code's predictions about whether there is a 0 portrayed in a picture, the 2nd number - whether 1 is portrayed etc. You can see that for the picture 21 program believes the most probable choice is a digit 6(6.09), and rates the probability of it being 0 as 0.02
 - accuracy of the program on a sample it has never seen before (0.9595)